 “Blockbooks and the Fifteenth-Century Media Revolution”

 A blockbook is a printed codex produced from relief-engraved wooden blocks (as distinct from movable type).
-In this lecture, Professor Palmer will examine the place of the blockbook in the media revolution that took place during the fifteenth century.
-Using examples from the collection at Oxford University, he will show how blockbooks relate not only to the manuscript codex (the “book”), but also to other media, such as posters.
-He will also describe the various experiments that were undertaken with this unusual printed material in order to assemble the pages into something with the outer appearance of a conventional book.
-The principal texts that will be used are the Apocalypse and the Biblia pauperum.
-Professor Palmer is an authority on medieval German language and literature.
-He has a special interest in blockbooks and their place in early printing history, and palaeography and codicology of the period 1100-1550.
-He is the author of numerous publications, including Zisterzienser und ihre Bücher.
-Die mittelalterliche Bibliotheksgeschichte von Kloster Eberbach im Rheingau (Regensburg, 1998), and the editor, with Christoph Gerhardt, of Das Münchner Gedicht von den 15 Zeichen vor dem Jüngsten Gericht (Berlin, 2002).
-Presented January 13, 2005.
+Professor Palmer examined the place of the blockbook in the media revolution that took place during the fifteenth century.
+Using examples from the collection at Oxford University, he showed how blockbooks relate not only to the manuscript codex (the “book”), but also to other media, such as posters.
+He described the various experiments that were undertaken with this unusual printed material in order to assemble the pages into something with the outer appearance of a conventional book.
+The principal texts used were the Apocalypse and the Biblia pauperum.
+This was the thirteenth History of the Book Lecture; presented on January 13, 2005.

 Roger S. Wieck (Curator of Medieval and Renaissance Manuscripts, The Pierpont Morgan Library)

 “Trial by Fleur : The Master of Walters 219 and the Tres Riches Heures”